French president urges parents to keep teens at home as government orders buses to stop at 9 p.m.

 PARIS (AP) — French President Emmanuel Macron urged parents Friday to keep teenagers at home and proposed restrictions on social media to quell rioting spreading across France over the fatal police shooting of a 17-year-old driver that has resulted so far in the arrests of 875 people.

+While Macron held off on the option of declaring a state of emergency, his interior minister ordered a complete shutdown of all public bus and tram services across the country to take effect before sunset Friday.
+The Paris region had already announced such a shutdown to protect transportation workers and passengers.

-After a second crisis meeting with senior ministers, Macron maintained that social media platforms such as Snapchat and TikTok played a "considerable role" in fueling copycat acts of violence during this week's unrest.
+Interior Minister Gérald Darmanin's instructions came after a second government crisis meeting, during which Macron maintained that social media platforms such as Snapchat and TikTok played a "considerable role" in fueling copycat acts of violence during this week's unrest.

 Macron said his government would work with technology companies to establish procedures for “the removal of the most sensitive content.”
 He did not specify the content he had in mind but said, “I expect a spirit of responsibility from these platforms.”